How to Get High Arches for Ballet Dancers: Fast Results in 2024

 Single arm and leg of a ballet dancer with high arch

-In terms of functionality, high arches:
+In terms of functionality, high ballet arches:

 • Provide a strong, supportive platform for dancers, particularly when balancing on pointe